bobeu/learna/README.md

 As a user, when you visit the landing page,
 - You can immediately start a quiz, but we recommend that you connect your wallet first.
 If you're a Farcaster user, you will be connected to your wallet inside the Farcaster app.
 - Optionally, you can generate your key for the week.
 Each week uses a unique key to identify the user's slot and save their spot, including their scores for the week.
 Every week has a unique identifier that is visible on your profile as a user.
 To access your profile, click on the human-like icon at the top of the application.
 We recommend you create your key at the beginning of every new week.
 For each week, you will be able to claim your reward provided you participated and earned points.
 Remember, your key gives you full access to this feature.
 - Start taking quizzes.
 You can only attempt a maximum of 120 quizzes in a week.
-Remember you need some rest.
+Remember, you need some rest.
 - After completing a quiz, you can view your scores.
 Submit your scores on-chain immediately.
 If you leave the page or cancel it, that quiz is lost.
 It is worth noting that questions cannot be rolled back.
 When you select an answer, it automatically moves to another.
 So be very sure of the answer you're picking.
 The whole quiz has a deadline.
 The timer starts counting as soon as you click `start`.
 - Every weekend, check your reward eligibility on your profile.
-If you are, you will see a green light to proceed to claim. `Happy QUIZZING` .
+If you are, you will see a green light to proceed to claim. `Happy QUIZZING`.

 ## Architecture (How we build it)

-Educaster is a mobile-first, react-based application built for the web3 and web2 audiences with a higher preference for the former.
+Educaster is a mobile-first, React-based application built for the web3 and web2 audiences with a higher preference for the former.
 By design, it is in three sections:

 - A smart contract, deployed on the Celo main network, that manages sensitive and financial logic.
 - A user interface for interacting with the application.